nicolasdupouy/codeTest/Docker/HelloFriendPythonApplication/README.md

 ### Deploy

+    > docker stack deploy -c docker-compose.yml clusterStack

+Use the same command to redeploy changes.

+### Test
+The services are available on the VM of the cluster. myvm1 (192.168.99.100) and myvm2 (192.168.99.101) in the previous exemple.

+### Undeploy
+    > docker stack rm clusterStack

+### Unset the shell variable settings
+    > eval $(docker-machine env -u)

 ### Leave the swarm
     > docker-machine ssh myvm2 "docker swarm leave"
     > docker-machine ssh myvm1 "docker swarm leave --force"`
+    > docker-machine stop myvm1
+    > docker-machine stop myvm2